Pandas-Friend/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 The purpose of this project was to create a map with multiple different map options and overlays.
-The maps showed the  magnitude and location of earthquakes in relationn to the earths tectonic plates.
+The maps showe the  magnitude and location of earthquakes in relation to the earths tectonic plates.

 This first image shows a map in street view with all 3 overlays active (earthquakes, tectonic plates, and major earthquakes).